fobeten/fobeten/README.md

 - 👋 Hi, I’m Favour
-- 👀 I’m lokking to be a Data Science
+- 👀 I’m a front-end engineer
-- 📫 You can reach me on twitter @thisfaveur

 <!---
 fobeten/fobeten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.